jpsierens/effjay/README.md

 ## API

 effjay:
-* @param rootDirectory: The root directory, the json will start from this point
+* @param rootDirectory: String, The root directory, the json will start from this point
-* @param writeFile: (optional) If you want a json file created.
+* @param writeFile: (optional) Boolean, If you want a json file created.
-* @param filePath: (optional) the filepath for the optional json.
+* @param filePath: (optional) String, the filepath for the optional json.
 * @return object representing the file tree.